 The Best Moisturizer to Soothe Itching

 To soothe itchy skin, we recommend you try our best-selling Organic Manuka Skin Soothing Cream.
-This oil-based balm is made with just six ingredients, including the powerful Manuka honey.
+This oil-based balm is made with just six ingredients, including the powerful Manuka honey which is more potent than tea tree oil.
 It's an excellent choice for anyone with sensitive skin and does not burn or sting.
 Because it's made with 100% natural ingredients, it's gentle enough to use on delicate areas like the eyelids and lips.